gravitational/teleport/.github/ISSUE_TEMPLATE/testplan.md

 Create two Teleport users, a moderator and a user.
 Configure Teleport roles to require that the moderator moderate the user's sessions.
 Use `TELEPORT_HOME` to `tsh login` as the user in one terminal, and the moderator in another.

+Ensure the default `terminationPolicy` of `terminate` has not been changed.

 For each of the following cases, create a moderated session with the user using `tsh ssh` and join this session with the moderator using `tsh join --role moderator`:
  - [ ] Ensure that `Ctrl+C` in the user terminal disconnects the moderator as the session has ended.
  - [ ] Ensure that `Ctrl+C` in the moderator terminal disconnects the moderator and terminates the user's session as the session no longer has a moderator.